Inflammatory Breast Cancer

 Inflammatory Breast Cancer Symptoms

-• Visible enlargement of one breast
+• Visible enlargement of one breast.

-• Visible breast skin changes including thicker breast skin, skin that looks pitted like an orange peel, and possible dimples or ridges in the skin
+• Visible breast skin changes, including thicker breast skin, skin that looks pitted like an orange peel, and possible dimples or ridges in the skin.

-• Tenderness, pain, and/or aching
+• Tenderness, pain, heaviness, and/or aching.

 Mastitis or Inflammatory Breast Cancer